monsoonmaelstrom/book2/book2.md

 “Where are you going?”
 Liam asks as he walks alongside me matching me step for step as I climb the stairs.

-“Going to the roof.
+“To the roof.
 Do you have the key for the door?”

 “Yes, but what are you going to do?
 You need to keep a low profile, remember?”
+He asks, his voice tight.

-“There’s not a whole lot of reason to keep a low profile, now that Iverson is *here*, and has seen me,” I tell him.
-“Right now, I need to do exactly the opposite of that.
+“There’s not a whole lot of reason to keep a low profile, now that Iverson is *here*, and has seen me.
+Right now, I need to do exactly the opposite of that.
 Don’t worry.
 Only Iverson will know it was me, and he’s not going to say anything,” I tell Liam with more confidence than I feel.

 I can tell Liam has doubts, but he unlocks the door once I reach it, and I fling it open and step out onto the rooftop.